cswartzvi/hamilton/examples/feature_engineering/feature_engineering_multiple_contexts/README.md

-The task that we're modeling here isn't that important, but if you must know, we're trying to predict the number of hours of absence that an employee will have given some information about them; this is based off the `data_quality` example, which is based off of the [Metaflow+Hamilton example](https://outerbounds.com/blog/developing-scalable-feature-engineering-dags/), where Hamilton was used for the feature engineering process -- in that example only offline feature engineering was modeled.
+The task that we're modeling here isn't that important, but if you must know, we're trying to predict the number of hours of absence that an employee will have given some information about them; this is based off the `data_quality` example, which is based off of the [Metaflow+Apache Hamilton example](https://outerbounds.com/blog/developing-scalable-feature-engineering-dags/), where Apache Hamilton was used for the feature engineering process -- in that example only offline feature engineering was modeled.

 Assumptions we're using:
 1. You have a fixed set of features that you want to compute for a model that you have determined as being useful a priori.